PurdueLunabotics/purdue_lunabotics/python_node.md

 - There are two options for style of Node.
   - The recommended option is to do all processing starting in callback functions and have no loop.
     - The idea behind this is that if nothing changes in your callbacks, the node doesn't need to be processing anything
-  - Another option is to have a main loop that pauses occasionally to get callbacks.
+  - Another option is to have a main loop that will continuously process and publish output at a specified rate.
   - Either option works, it is mostly a matter of preference and code complexity.
 - You need to define a function outside of your class that will be run when the node first starts.
 - This function needs no parameters